aretselis/msc-computational-physics/Courses/Computational Astrodynamics (ΥΦΥ204)/README.md

 In this directory readers can find the following folders:

 1. **Class Source Code**, which includes problems solved in class throughout the semester.
 2. **Problem Sets**, which includes descriptions and solutions to the weekly problem sets given by the instructors of the course.
-3. **didimos_dimorphos_project**, which includes the final project for the class about the Didimos-Dimorphos system.
+This directory also includes the final project for the class about the Didimos-Dimorphos system.

 Note that all of the above were completed as part of my normal workload during the spring semester of the academic year 2020/2021.